Āpirana Ngata: Later life and legacy

-Although Ngata had resigned from Cabinet, he still remained in Parliament.
+Although Ngata had resigned from Cabinet, he remained in Parliament.
 He was awarded the King George V Silver Jubilee Medal in 1935.
 In the 1935 election, the Labour Party was triumphant – Ngata went into Opposition, although the new Labour government retained many of his land reform programs.
 Ngata remained in Parliament until the 1943 election, when he was finally defeated by a Labour-Rātana candidate, Tiaki Omana.
 He had been a member of parliament for almost 38 consecutive years, breaking the previous record of 32 years set by James Carroll and coming close to Maurice O'Rorke overall record of nearly 39 years.
 Both marks were later surpassed by Rex Mason.

 Ngata stood again for his seat in the 1946 election, but was unsuccessful.
 He remained involved in politics despite leaving Parliament.
 He gave advice on Māori affairs to both Peter Fraser (a Labour Prime Minister) and Ernest Corbett (a National Minister of Māori Affairs), and arranged celebrations of the Treaty of Waitangi's centenary in 1940.
 In the Second World War, he once again helped gather Māori recruits.
 On 22 June 1950, he was appointed to Parliament's upper house, the Legislative Council, but was too ill by this time to take his seat.

 In 1948, Ngata's second wife, Lady Te Rīringi, died, and he married Hēne Te Kira not long before his own death.

 On 7 May 1948, Ngata received an honorary doctorate in literature (LittD) from the Victoria College.
 At the same ceremony, his youngest son Hēnare graduated with a Bachelor of Arts.